The best free media player

 4. GOM Player

-A very capable media player, but watch out for the adware
+A very capable free media player, but watch out for the adware

-Explore the interface, though, and GOM Player begins to get interesting.
+GOM Player might not be the prettiest media player, but once you start using it, it soon begins to get interesting.
 As well as the usual playback buttons, there are quick controls to apply video and audio effects, change playback speed, tweak subtitles, take screenshots, create and manage playlists, make the player window transparent, keep it always on top, and more.

 More unusual (but very welcome) features include the ability to open YouTube URLs and play 360-degree VR videos.
 A well-designed interface walks you through most of this.
-Click buttons, explore, and you'll be familiar with the basics in a few minutes.
+Click buttons, explore, and you'll be familiar with this free media player's basics in a few minutes.

-A great player that sadly hides some of its impressive features
+A great free media player that sadly hides some of its impressive features

 After a quick, easy and adware-free installation, PotPlayer opens with a simple, stripped-back interface.
 Drag and drop a file in just almost any format (there's even 3D video support) and playback starts immediately.

-It's just as easy to play entire folders, DVDs or Blu-rays (discs or files), FTP/ WebDAV/ HTTP links, and input from webcams and other devices.
+It's just as easy to play entire folders, DVDs or Blu-rays (discs or files), FTP, WebDAV and HTTP links, and input from webcams and other devices.

 You can save whatever you're viewing as a Favorite and bookmark the best scenes, making it simple to recall them later.